Person found dead on Hatupatu Drive at Sulphur Point, Rotorua - NZ Herald

 A person has been found dead at Sulphur Pt in Rotorua.

-A police spokeswoman confirmed a person had been located deceased on Hatupatu Drive around 2.20pm.
+A police spokeswoman confirmed a person had been found deceased on Hatupatu Drive around 2.20pm.

 She said police were in attendance, but there was no further update at this stage.